 One way to communicate with passion is to send updates that brings the learning to life.
 Every parent will respond to an update from you that includes a picture that catches their child in the act of learning something.
 Here are some tips of taking photos that are memorable.

 Share Your Goals & Provide Context

 A parent who understands your approach is likely a more enthusiastic supporter and a more active partner in the learning.
-If a parents understands and is excited by the value of an activity at your preschool, she is more likely to continue the learning at home.
-And more likely to provide feedback that will might improve the way your teachers run that activity the next time.
+If a parent understands and is excited by the value of an activity, she is more likely to continue the learning at home.
+And more likely to provide feedback that will might improve the way your teachers run that activity next time.

 This context resonates for parents, it gives them confidence in the learning that goes on at your service.
 And, when they better understand the value, it encourages to continue the activities at home, the ultimate sign of family engagement.

 The need to inject passion into the parent communications in early education is part of the thinking behind the concept of learning stories, a narrative assessment method that uses a story-telling approach (about the child, or written to the child) to describe learning progress.
 The beauty of learning stories is that a teacher’s passion for the child, and excitement over the progress made, is much more likely to shine through.